 sloctl

-, you can use an experimental feature that allows you to replay an SLO by utilizing another SLO as the source of historical SLI data.See Replay documentation to learn how to set up the .yaml config file to do that.
+, you can use an experimental feature that allows you to replay an SLO by utilizing another SLO as the source of historical SLI data.See Replay documentation to learn how to set up the YAML configuration file to do that.

 -